AdamHNix/10dlc-bulk-upload/README.txt

 5. `attachNumbers.js`: This script is used to attach Twilio phone numbers to A2P campaigns.
 It imports functions from `Functions.js`.

+6. `update.js`: This script is used to update customer profiles, trust hub profiles and brands.
+Make sure to run "rerun.js" after this to check the brand status and move on to campaign registration.

 ## Getting Started

 1. Ensure you have Node.js installed on your system.